MarcEsteban04/My-Portfolio/README.md

 Below are highlights of my professional and academic work, showcasing my ability to build comprehensive, real-world applications.

-### [cite_start]AI-Powered Dermatology Support System (Capstone Project) [cite: 32]
+### AI-Powered Dermatology Support System (Capstone Project)
-[cite_start]A clinic management and diagnostic support system developed for DermaSculpt Clinic. [cite: 33]
+A clinic management and diagnostic support system developed for DermaSculpt Clinic.
-- [cite_start]**Integrated Google Gemini AI** to provide patient support and Al-assisted clinical insights. [cite: 33, 34]
+- **Integrated Google Gemini AI** to provide patient support and Al-assisted clinical insights.
-- [cite_start]Built key features like appointment scheduling, patient booking and communication, and symptom progress tracking. [cite: 34]
+- Built key features like appointment scheduling, patient booking and communication, and symptom progress tracking.

-### [cite_start]RB Fireworks E-commerce Platform [cite: 28]
+### RB Fireworks E-commerce Platform
-[cite_start]A fully functional online store built to handle product catalogs, sales, and user management. [cite: 30]
+A fully functional online store built to handle product catalogs, sales, and user management.
-- [cite_start]Implemented core e-commerce features including a shopping cart, wishlist, secure checkout, and user authentication. [cite: 30, 31]
+- Implemented core e-commerce features including a shopping cart, wishlist, secure checkout, and user authentication.
-- [cite_start]Included an integrated order tracking system and an optimized, mobile-responsive UI. [cite: 31]
+- Included an integrated order tracking system and an optimized, mobile-responsive UI.

-### [cite_start]Inventory Management & POS System [cite: 13]
+### Inventory Management & POS System
-[cite_start]A comprehensive system created for M5B Hardware to streamline operations. [cite: 11]
+A comprehensive system created for M5B Hardware to streamline operations.
-- [cite_start]Built with HTML, PHP, CSS, JavaScript, and MySQL. [cite: 14]
+- Built with HTML, PHP, CSS, JavaScript, and MySQL.
-- [cite_start]Successfully improved inventory tracking and sales processing, which decreased manual data entry errors by 40%. [cite: 15]
+- Successfully improved inventory tracking and sales processing, which decreased manual data entry errors by 40%.

 ---